samueljoseph07/voting-system-7-1/README.md

    - Ensure good lighting conditions
    - Position your face clearly in front of the camera
    - Make sure you've granted camera permissions
-   - Try refreshing the page if models don't load
+   - Try refreshing the page if the models don't load

 2. Connection Issues:
    - Verify MongoDB is running